aswhitehouse/behavioural-contracts/README.md

     }
 })
 def context_agent(signal: dict, **kwargs):
-    # The contract will automatically check for suspicious behavior
+    # The contract will automatically check for suspicious behaviour
     # based on the provided context and memory
     return {
         "decision": "APPROVE",